timacdonald/rule-builder/readme.md

 [![Latest Stable Version](https://poser.pugx.org/timacdonald/rule-builder/v/stable)](https://packagist.org/packages/timacdonald/rule-builder) [![Total Downloads](https://poser.pugx.org/timacdonald/rule-builder/downloads)](https://packagist.org/packages/timacdonald/rule-builder) [![License](https://poser.pugx.org/timacdonald/rule-builder/license)](https://packagist.org/packages/timacdonald/rule-builder)

 A fluent interface to generate Laravel validation rules with helpers.
-It proxies to the built in Laravel validation rules where possible and also adds some sugar such as `min` and `max` helpers, as well as a handy `when` method (inline that `sometimes` rule!).
+It proxies to the built in Laravel validation rules where possible and also adds some sugar such as `min` and `max` helpers, ability to pass `Carbon` instances to date rules, as well as a handy `when` method (inline that `sometimes` rule!).
 I've also add a `foreignKey` and `unique` rule that allows you to pass in classes or instances.
 I love it - get around it yo!

 ## Installation